 Bursting with vitamin C, the colorful fruits and veggies in this lunch will help keep your kiddos’ immune systems strong.

-When your kid can’t get enough of breakfast, pack it up again for lunch!
+When your kid can’t get enough of breakfast, serve it up again for lunch!
 Super easy to assemble in a snap, your kids will love the theme.
-Pro tip: cut the waffles into strips after you toast them so the pieces are easy to dip.
+Pro tip: Cut the waffles into strips after you toast them so the pieces are easy to dip.

 - Sprouts Multigrain Waffle strips

 - Syrup for dipping

 - Sprouts Vanilla Greek Yogurt

 - Cascadian Farm Granola or Cereal

 Almost too pretty to eat, these assorted colorful goodies are sure to put a smile on their faces.
 From the red cherry tomatoes to the purple wrap bites, these ingredients will provide natural antioxidants and nutrients that taste just as good as they look.

 - Annie’s Cheddar Bunnies

 - Cream Cheese & Turkey Wrap, cut into bite-size pieces: